cjstehno/gradle-natives/README.md

 A Gradle plugin to aid in working with Java-based projects that provide supporting native libraries.

+> While I still consider this an active project, it has fallen to the bottom of my priorities list.
+I have added the `help-wanted` category in case anyone wants to lend a hand.

 ## Build

     ./gradlew clean build